Admin2git/MP_2_Frontend/README.md

-# Anvaya CRM - Lead Management App
+# CRM - Lead Management App

-Anvaya CRM Frontend is a React.js application that communicates with the backend API to manage sales leads and agents.
+ CRM Frontend is a React.js application that communicates with the backend API to manage sales leads and agents.
 It provides a user interface for creating, viewing, and updating leads, as well as managing sales agents and adding comments.

 ## Features